-A Guide to Less Than Full Time Training (LTFT)
+A Guide to Less Than Full Time Training

 Molly Castagna

-For me, working LTFT was less of a choice and more a necessity to enable me to work, to make medicine a sustainable career.
 During my third year of medical school, I experienced several health challenges which made clinical placements incredibly difficult.
-Ultimately, I was diagnosed with generalised anxiety disorder and postural orthostatic tachycardia syndrome (POTS).
+During this year I was diagnosed with generalised anxiety disorder (GAD) and postural orthostatic tachycardia syndrome (POTS).

 I work less than full time (LTFT) which is not so common for foundation doctors so this blog is a bit about my experience for anyone else out there in a similar position, those considering LTFT work or anyone who simply just wants to understand a bit more about the ups and downs of foundation trainees working LTFT.
-I started my F1 in August 2024 and am currently on track to progress to F2 at the start of January 2026.

 My experience of LTFT training at Leicester…